 Gilles Villeneuve broke into the Formula 1 field in 1977.
 He was a new character, unknown to the most even if well appreciated in his own Country, already snowmobiles champion and little champion in minor competitions.
 At his second race he had already become a Ferrari official driver; nobody knew why and the choice of the Maranello team management was openly criticized.

 Villeneuve character grew quickly, he was always the fastest, he was always venturing the most, he won when his car lacked in competitiveness, he fought for the first, but also for the last-but-one position, he showed a resolution unknown to most of the people, he never surrendered.
-His teenager face couldn't but touch our hearts.
-Everybody liked him: men and women, old and young people, children, adult and he spread his virus in half of the world.

 I have the Villeneuve fever too!